 About the Centre

-Better Living Health and Community Services operates a multi-purpose community Centre for those 40+, located at 1 Overland Drive, opened from 8:30 a.m. to 7:00 p.m., Monday to Friday, and Saturdays from 9:00a.m 2:00p.m.
+Better Living Health and Community Services operates a multi-purpose community Centre for those 50+, located at 1 Overland Drive, Toronto M3C 2C3.
 We offer a wide variety of activities to suit all different types of interests.
 Over 100 programs are offered per season that include fitness classes, travel opportunities, recreation and leisure activities, arts and culture programs, life-long learning courses, computer classes, workshops, social programs and special events.
 Our seasonal quarterly Program Guide has detailed information about the wide variety of programs, services and activities offered.
 Come and see what all the hype is about!
 Join the Centre today and experience how a Better Living Membership offers a wide variety of benefits, incentives, companionships, and programs all under one roof!
-For just $30.00 per year, our Members reap the benefits of saving 40% off all activities, programs, and special events, along with receiving exclusive offers, giveaways and discounts!
-General Centre Facts Address: 1 Overland Drive Toronto, ON M3C 2C3 Population Served: Adults 40+ Fee: $35.00 / per year. $5.00 Admin Fee (one-time only for NEW members) Parking Pass (Optional): $20.00 / per year Memberships may be purchased at any point in the year and are valid from every September 1st and expire August 31st.
+Our Members earn the benefits of saving 40% off all activities, programs, and special events, along with receiving exclusive offers, giveaways and discounts!
+Centre Hours Monday - Friday, 9:00 a.m. - 4:30 p.m.
+General Centre Facts Address: 1 Overland Drive Toronto, ON M3C 2C3 Population Served: Adults 50+ Membership Fee: Membership Valid: September 1 to August 31st $35.00 per year *No proration on membership fee New members or renewals joining after June 1st, membership will validate until the end of August of the following year.
 Membership fees are not pro-rated and are non-refundable.
 If you are interested in becoming a member, please complete the Better Living Membership Form and visit our Centre today!

 Fitness & Falls Prevention Classes